leecannon/zig-x86_64/README.md

 ## Page Size change from Rust crate

 The original rust crate uses a generic PageSize over 4KiB, 2MiB and 1 GiB heavily, in this package there are seperate versions of structs for each with the page size appended to the struct name.

-However as a page size of 4KiB is the defacto standard, it's structs have no postfix e.g. PageIterator (4KiB), PageIterator2MiB and PageIterator1GiB.
+However as a page size of 4KiB is the defacto standard, it's structs have no postfix, for example:
+ - PageIterator (4KiB)
+ - PageIterator2MiB
+ - PageIterator1GiB

 ## How to use